-Perhaps the highlight of the rock art proved to be the archaeoastronomical panels that measured the passage of time on the solstice (I forget which one.
+Perhaps the highlight of the Rock Images proved to be the archaeoastronomical panels that measured the passage of time on the solstice (I forget which one.
 Sorry!).

 We soon made our way back.
 Appropriately enough, a portal of sorts greeted us before we went to the trailhead and the waiting NPS vehicles.

 The guided trip to the “Crack in Rock” Pueblo proved to be an excellent opportunity and one I am grateful to have experienced with Joan.